JoeHancock1995/Solar-System/README.md

 ## Seperate versions

-Currently the Babylon.js version is working.
-Unfortunately the issue of individual planet orbits has put this version on hiatus while a three.js version is created.
-To run this just open the index.html file within the SolarSystem(Babylon.js) folder on a server.
+To run this just open the index.html folder on a server.